2020-2021 Award Year

 •NOTE TO NON-FILERS: If you, your parents(s) or your spouse did not file a tax return BUT WERE REQUIRED TO FILE, you may not receive any federal financial aid funds until the tax return has been filed or an extension has been granted by the IRS.
 See the F/A Administrator if you have any questions.

-3. IN THE CASE THAT CORRECTIONS NEED TO BE MADE TO A STUDENT’S ISIR, THE FINANCIAL AID ADMINISTRATOR WILL MAKE THE CORRECTIONS NECESSARY BASED ON THE VERIFICATION DOCUMENTATION THAT THE STUDENT PROVIDED.
-THE STUDENT WILL PROVIDE THE SCHOOL PERMISSIONS TO MAKE ANY CHANGES.
+3. IN THE CASE CORRECTIONS NEED TO BE MADE TO A STUDENT’S ISIR, THE FINANCIAL AID ADMINISTRATOR WILL CONTACT THE STUDENT TO MAKE THE CORRECTIONS NECESSARY BASED ON THE VERIFICATION DOCUMENTATION THAT THE STUDENT PROVIDED.

 4. IF CORRECTIONS ARE MADE TO A STUDENT’S ISIR, A NEW ISIR IS THEN GENERATED.
 ONCE THE FINANCIAL AID OFFICE RECEIVES THE ISIR, IT WILL BE NUMBERED SUBSEQUENT TO THE ONE BEFORE IT.
-THE FINANCIAL AID ADMINISTRATOR WILL REVIEW THE CHANGES TO THE EFC AND TITLE IV AID AMOUNTS, IF ANY, WITH THE STUDENT.
-THE STUDENT AND/OR PARENT THEN WILL BE REQUIRED TO SIGN AND DATE THE LAST PAGE.
+THE FINANCIAL AID ADMINISTRATOR WILL REVIEW THE CHANGES TO THE EFC AND TITLE IV AID AMOUNTS, THE STUDENT AND/OR PARENT WILL THEN BE REQUIRED TO SIGN AND DATE THE LAST PAGE.

 5. THE STUDENT WILL BE NOTIFIED OF ANY AWARD CHANGES THAT HAVE RESULTED DUE TO VERIFICATION BY THE RECEIPT OF AN UPDATE TO THEIR AWARD NOTIFICATION FROM THE SCHOOL’S FINANCIAL AID OFFICE.